OCA/payroll/hr_payroll_period/README.rst

 Create a fiscal year
 ~~~~~~~~~~~~~~~~~~~~

+Go to: Payroll -> Configuration -> Settings -> Payroll
+ - Put the number of months in advance for creating the new HR periods

 Go to: Payroll -> Configuration -> Payroll Fiscal Year

  - Select a type of schedule, e.g. monthly